sarapeddy/saga-implementation-with-Spring-Boot/slides/saga_theory.md

 ![Distribution transaction](/slides/images/distri_trans.png)

-In the image there is an example of what we have mentioned at the beginning of the pragraph.
+In the image there is an example of what we have mentioned at the beginning of the paragraph.
 It illustrates `createOrder()` operation in a microservices architecture.
 This operation involves multiple services and must ensure data consistency across them.
 The diagram shows the `Order Service`, `Consumer Service`, `Kitchen Service`, and `Accounting Service`, each represented by hexagons.

 - The `Order controller` initiates the `createOrder()` process.
 - The `Order Service` reads data from the `Consumer Service`, which manages consumer information.